jyuenger/Tierwriter/README.md

 ## Attaching Rows to the Rear and Side Assembly

-1. Screw in each row's switchplate into the appropriate tiers on each end of the Rear and Side Assembly.
-Row 1 will be on the highest pair of tiers, the farthest back from you, with the USB port on the Stampy facing away from you, though the notch in the rear wall.
+1. Screw in each row's switchplate into the appropriate tier on the Rear and Side Assembly.
+Row 1 will be on the highest tier (the farthest back from you), with the USB port on the Stampy facing away from you, though the notch in the rear wall.
 Rows 2 and 3 are identical.
-Row 5 will be closest to you, on the lowest pair of tiers.
+Row 5 will be closest to you, on the lowest tier.
-2. Optionally, place the decorative top plates on top of each switchplate before screwing them to the support wedges.
+2. Optionally, place the decorative top plates on top of each switchplate before screwing them to the assembly.

 ## Column Wiring